Floorp-Projects/Floorp/docs/nspr/reference/anonymous_shared_memory.rst

 shared memory, as in: the child process inherits the shared memory.
 Compare the file-mapped anonymous shared memory to to a named shared memory described in prshm.h.
-The intent is to provide a shared memory that is accessbile only by parent and child processes. ...
+The intent is to provide a shared memory that is accessible only by parent and child processes. ...
 It's a security thing.

 Depending on the underlying platform, the file-mapped shared memory may